anoma/taiga/book/src/transaction.md

 # Transaction

 ## Overview
-`Transaction` defines all the information needed to be executed on block chain.
-Once the transaction is executed(verified) successfully, the ledger status will be transfered.
-The transaction takes in input notes, creates output notes, and includes the corresponding proofs.
+The structure `Transaction` defines all the information needed to be executed on the blockchain.

-In current implementation version with `NUM_NOTE = 4`, there are four input notes and four output notes in a transaction.
-Each action transfer contains one input note and one output note.
-Each input note has one sender vp and one token vp.
-Each output note has one recipient vp and one token vp.
-And every vp is needed to be blinded to generate one blind vp proof.
-Therefore, a transaction totally includes corresponding four action proofs, four sender vp proofs, four sender token proofs, four receipt vp proofs, four receipt token proofs, and 16 vp blind proofs.

-## Transaction Diagram
+Once a transaction is executed successfully (i.e. verified), the ledger status will be transfered.
+A transaction includes the proofs corresponding to the spending of input notes and the creation of output notes.

+In our current implementation version, there are four input notes and four output notes in each transaction.
+An action transfer contains one input note and one output note.
+Each input note has one `SendVP` and one `TokenVP`.
+Each output note has one `RecVP` and one `TokenVP`.
+Every validity predicate is blinded as described [here](blinding.md), leading to a blinding proof.
+Therefore, a transaction includes:
+* Four action proofs for the binding described [here](action.md),
+* Four `SendVP` proofs corresponding to the four input notes owner addresses,
+* Four `TokenVP` proofs corresponding to the four input note token types,
+* Four `RecVP` proofs corresponding to the four output note owner addresses,
+* Four `TokenVP` proofs correspdonding to the four output note token types.
+* Sixteen blinding proofs for the 16 previous proofs.

 ![](img/taiga_tx.png)

-by Yulia

 ## Action Transfer Description
 Each `Action Transfer` spends an input note and creates an output note(could be dummy notes).
 The `Action Proof` constrains the integrity of the notes, existence of input note on the `CommitTree`, the verifiable encryption of output note, and the vp commitments.